u1074680934-png/progintro-hw0-u1074680934-png.github.io/cmdline/README.md

 created.
 By using cd .. and ls the original folder /home is checked and the byte5 folder is found.
 Then by using cp -r it is copied to /tmp and then to folder2.
 Inside byte5, the files byte5 and byte5.c are displayed.
 The source file is compiled with gcc and run with ./byte5.
 When the message Usage appears i add
-<SDI> next to ./byte5 and then execute again the command, the answer will apear.
+<SDI> next to ./byte5 and then execute again the command, the answer will apear..